DMW2151/symmetrical-winter/readme.md

 ## Requires In Github

-The CI for this deployment requires the following secrets attached to
+The CI for this deployment requires the following secrets attached to your repo

+- AWS_ACCESS_KEY_ID
+-

 ## Assumptions, Errata, Notes